mikesamuel/prebake/README.md

         1. Otherwise raise an error
 1. Emit the rewitten ASTs, serialized value pool, and source maps.

-### Value pool agorithm.
+### Value pool type

 The goal of the value pool algorithm is to let prebaked output code reconstruct the portion of the object graph created by early-running code.

 A value pool's state of
 *   A WeakMap that maps pooled values to [proxy, valueHistory]
     *   proxy keeps valueHistory up-to-date by trapping sets/deletes and property redefinitions.
         It may also trap construct for functions to create new entries with *CreateViaConstruct* entries.
-* A sequence counter.
+*   A sequence counter so that we can reorder history entries once we've figure out which objects the prebaked output will need.

 A value history is a set of mutations that will recreate an object.
 A value history is represented as an array whose elements are one of: